Graduate Degree - Plans A, B and C

 Thesis/Creative Project Unit Conditions

-A student is allowed a maximum of six semester units of thesis courses (departmental 299 and usually 298 but other thesis courses apply) for graduate credit in Plan A and Plan C, although more of these units can be attempted.
-Some departments use fewer than six in their requirements.
+A student is allowed a maximum of nine semester units of thesis research and writing courses (departmental 299 and usually 298 but other thesis courses apply) for graduate credit in Plan A and Plan C, although more of these units can be attempted.
+There is no minimum requirement except that all thesis students must have at least one 299 unit.
 The student may register for any or all of the required thesis units in one semester, but the sequence should follow departmental guidelines and regulations.
-All 299 units will receive a grade of "RP" until a final grade ("CR" or "NC") is awarded when the thesis is approved by the Office of Graduate Studies & Research.
+All 299 units will receive a grade of "RP" until a final grade ("CR" or "NC") is awarded when the thesis is approved by Graduate Studies.
 "RP" units cannot be changed to "CR" until that time.
 Extensions of the 2-year period for completing thesis work under the "RP" designation should be made before the period expires by means of the form available at www.sjsu.edu/gape/forms.
-Upon satisfactory completion of the thesis, a "CR" is submitted by the thesis chair via the Change-of-Grade Form to the Registrar to clear the "RP."
+Upon satisfactory completion of the thesis, a "CR" is submitted by the thesis chair via the Change-of- Grade form to the Registrar to clear the "RP."
 A separate form must be submitted for each occurrence of "RP" (each semester the grade is displayed) on the record.